slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"We fear things in proportion to our ignorance of them."
 -- Christian Nestell Bovee*

 Replace fear with curiosity.

 Hints:

-- The antidote to fear is aceptance not courage.
+- The best antidote to fear is aceptance not courage.
-- Conquering Fear = Defining Fear: define your fears not your goals.
-Break down your fears until you figure out the truth.
+- Conquering fear means defining fear.
+Define your fears not your goals.
-- “Whenever I feel anxious in general or about something specific, I take a piece of paper and lay it out in landscape and create three columns.
-In the first column on the far left, I write at the top, “What are all the worst things that could happen, however absurd?”
-In the middle column I write, “What could I do to mitigate the horrible things from happening?” and in the far right column I write, “What could I do to get back to where I am now, if these things happen?”
-Tim Ferriss calls this exercise “Fear-Setting”.

 > *"It’s not the mountain we conquer but ourselves."
 -- Sir Edmund Hillary*